Comparing Single to Sole Source Procurement | Back-to-Basics

 Competitive Contract – Is where the process used for the solicitation of bids enhances access, competition and fairness and assures that a reasonable and representative number of suppliers are given an opportunity to bid.

-For more information about procurement and supply chain management contact Supply Chain Logistics Consulting.
-Get information, research, and advice, to help with your business development goals.
+For more information and to learn how we can help, contact Supply Chain Logistics Consulting.
+Find information, research, and advice, to assist you with your business development goals.

 https://www.canada.ca/en/department-national-defence/corporate/reports-publications/proactive-disclosure/oggo-20-march-2023/procurement-overview.htmlhttps://www.editions.sclci.net/p/sclcis-early-editions-sourcing-methodshttps://canadabuys.canada.ca/en/how-procurement-works/policies-and-guidelines/supply-manual/glossary#c